 The fatigue management service involves “fitness for work” testing at the start of each shift for every operator, followed by fatigue monitoring at different times during their shift.
 The fitness for work assessment involves a start of shift process recording the sleep patterns of the operators, and an initial voice quality measurement.
 Subsequent assessments are made through the day using voice alone.
 Voice recordings are made through a smartphone app “iVOICE-Voz” and the recordings are communicated into the cloud for processing using wireless, mobile or satellite communications.
 The level of fatigue is then communicated back to the operator.
 If the level of fatigue is too high given the time of day, a message is also sent to the employer, who has established a formal set of procedures to deal with such warnings.

 Space Added Value

 Mines are often located in very remote regions, without typical communications infrastructure.
-In addition, a significant population of iVOICE users will be drivers of trucks and buses making long journeys outside of mobile telephony connectivity.
-The iVOICE project will make use of satellite communications services provided by DATASAT Ltd. to maintain communications between mines, operators and the Wombatt monitoring centre, and geolocational satellites such as Galileo and GPS to keep track of the physical location of users.
+In addition, a significant population of iVOICE users will beare drivers of trucks and buses making long journeys outside of mobile telephony connectivity.
+The iVOICE project service can will make use of satellite communications services provided by DATASAT Ltd. to maintain communications between mines, operators and the Wombatt monitoring centre, and geolocational satellites such as Galileo and GPS to keep track of the physical location of users.
 In addition, the technology behind iVOICE results from previous work supported by ESA’S GSTP programme aimed to monitor astronaut’s fatigue levels via voice pattern changes.